clio-one/cardano-on-the-rocks/scripts/Jormungandr/readme.md

-This will automatically determine the latest Jormungandr release version.
-In case there is a newer one it offers you to download and unpack it into the BASE_FOLDER.
+This will automatically determine the latest Jormungandr release version (based on what you choose as ASSET_PLATTFORM in the settings.
+If there is a newer version available, it offers you to download and unpack it into the BASE_FOLDER.

 ```
 currently installer: 0.5.3